prometheusresearch/htsql/doc/overview.rst

    .. sourcecode:: html

-      Show me schools, and, for each school, its name, campus, number of programs,
+      Show me schools, and, for each school,
-      number of departments, and the
+      - its name, its location,
-      average number of courses across each
+      - number of programs and departments,
-      of its departments?
+      - and the average number of courses across each of its departments?

    .. sourcecode:: htsql